hoangttrang/fss_ml_proj/README.md

 <p align="center">

 <em>We process and engineer features from external and internal data sources separately.
-External data includes crash statistics, precipitation, and geographic mappings, while internal data includes Motive driver activity and inspection logs.
+External data includes crash statistics, precipitation, and geographic mappings, while internal data includes Motive, Driver Activity and Inspection Logs.
 These are then joined by location (ZIP/county) and time (date/month) to create a unified, feature-rich dataset used for modeling.</em>

 </p>